On some admissible lattices: Introduction

-Our characterizations in \cref{thm:N5A(b)}, \cref{thm:K13D1}, and \cref{thm:D2}, obtained using the \emph{Freese technique}, not only provide new description of the above-mentioned well-known classes of algebras, but also characterize when respectively a $\alg N_5$, $\alg D_1$, or $\alg D_2$ in a congruence lattice of a given algebra produce particular lattices in the congruence lattice of the algebra whose underlying set is a selected congruence of the original algebra.
+The characterizations established in \cref{thm:N5A(b)}, \cref{thm:K13D1}, and \cref{thm:D2}, obtained using \emph{Freese's technique}, do more than provide descriptions of the aforementioned well-known classes of algebras—descriptions that can often also be obtained by other methods.
+Rather, they characterize when respectively a $\alg N_5$, $\alg D_1$, or $\alg D_2$ in a congruence lattice of a given algebra produces particular lattices in the congruence lattice of the algebra, whose underlying set is a selected congruence of the original algebra.
+The primary objective of this paper is, indeed, to further deepen our understanding of this technique, motivated by its proven effectiveness in the study of Mal'cev conditions.